Accredited Employer Work Visa (AEWV) Scheme

 Immigration NZ estimates that most accreditation applications will be completed within 10 working days.

-Once an employer is accredited, they must apply for a job check with Immigration NZ to ensure that there are no suitable New Zealanders you could hire and train before you offer the role to someone from overseas
+Once an employer is accredited, they must apply for a job check with Immigration NZ before offering the role to someone overseas.
+This is to ensure there are no suitable New Zealanders who could be hired and trained.

 3. Support Foreign Worker with Visa Application